 Until recently, New Jersey child support had no statute in place that automatically terminated child support once a child reached a certain age.
 However, on January 19, 2016 New Jersey Governor Chris Christie signed a new NJ child support emancipation law that requires child support to terminate upon a child’s 19th birthday, with some exceptions.
 This law went into effect last year, on February 1, 2017.Who Does the NJ Child Support Emancipation Law Apply to?

 Anyone who is paying child support as of February 1, 2017 will be required to continue paying that support until the dependent child turns 19.
 Therefore, if the dependent child’s 19th birthday is on June 1, 2017, the parent will still be required to pay for that child until that date.Exceptions to the New Jersey Child Support Emancipation Law

 The law will allow the continuation of child support children until they reach the age of 23 years old in some case, particularly:

-- if the child is still in high school;
+- if the child is a high school student;

-- if the child is enrolled in a college, vocational, or graduate school full time;
+- if the child is a student elsewhere, such as in a college or vocational school, provided they are enrolled full time;

-- if the child is mentally or physically disabled; or
+- if the child struggles with mental or physical disabilities;

-If a judgment of divorce or court order contains a provision requiring the payment of child support until after the child is 19 years old, the new law will not affect that order.CONTINUING CHILD SUPPORT
+If a court order, particularly a judgment of divorce or other family law action, requires the payment of child support after the child turns 19, then the new law will not affect that order.Continuing Child Support

 The new NJ child support emancipation law will affect many parents the currently pay or receive child support.
-If you have questions about how your child support may change, please call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have questions about how your child support may change, please call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation.